aggie-coding-club/Search-Bar/Data/README.md

 course_classes has sections for all courses from past up till Spring 2020.
 To get data from 2021-2022, must collect data from https://web-as.tamu.edu/gradereport/.

 ## Car-Data
 Data dealing with cars, missing a ton of data in some fields (site issue).
 Features and types column in csv file is a little deceptive, doesn't actually list the many features and types.
-Instead, to simplify them these two I just took their respective counts.
+Instead, to simplify these two I just took their respective counts.

 ## Roblox_Data
 Decent amount of metrics added for game info.
 Unsure whether to add each game's description as well as like-dislike ratio for potential features in search bar.